 What are Zulu Community Builds?

-Azul has been shipping tested, certified builds of OpenJDK for more than five years, updated on a quarterly cadence.
+Azul has been shipping tested, certified Community builds of OpenJDK for more than five years, updated on a quarterly cadence.
 These builds of OpenJDK are free to download and use without restrictions and are available for a wide variety of OS platforms and binary distributions, including access to Zulu repos.
 All Zulu Community builds are freely accessible from the Zulu Community download site.
 These “Zulu community” builds are builds of OpenJDK versions which are available in the relevant OpenJDK project.